European shares extend winning streak on earnings boost

 In the UK, data showed British consumer price inflation fell to a three-month low of 10.5% in December, offering some comfort to the Bank of England and households.

-France’s biggest-listed bank BNP Paribas gained 2% on saying it had received all the necessary regulatory approvals to complete its previously announced sale of Bank of the West to Bank of Montreal.
+However, the STOXX 600 came off its session highs, with Wall Street slipping after hawkish comments from Federal Reserve policymakers doused hopes of a downshift in the pace of interest rate hikes.

+Miners were among the top gainers in Europe on Wednesday, with shares of Glencore and Anglo American jumping 4% and 2.5%, respectively, as metal prices rallied on hopes of a pick up in Chinese demand.

-In other earnings-driven moves, shares of Just Eat Takeaway.com NV jumped to top the STOXX 600, up 13.6%, after Europe’s largest meals delivery company said it eked out a profit at the operating level for 2022, sooner than analysts had expected, and will remain profitable in 2023.
+In other earnings-driven moves, shares of Just Eat Takeaway.com NV rose 4.6% after Europe’s largest meals delivery company said it eked out a profit at the operating level for 2022, sooner than analysts had expected, and will remain profitable in 2023.

 Comments